javirk/europa_surface/README.md

 ## Demo: test the interactive LineaMapper v2.0
  **Try it directly online on Google Colab.

+Code and data are published on Mendeley Data:https: //data.mendeley.com/datasets/rjhsjrnxgv/1

 You need to install GDAL on your machine (not only in the python environment), for example from here https://trac.osgeo.org/osgeo4w/.
 Otherwise, the requirements_full.txt should work

 Steps: